 - Is anyone already shot?

-What if there was a system designed from the ground up by Cops with law enforcement in mind?
-What if there was a system that allowed immediate access to every room in the building?
+What if there was a system designed from the ground up by police with law enforcement in mind?
+What if there was a system that allowed immediate access to the building and to every room in the building?
+What if responders had a map at the building at their fingetips?
 What if you had real-time accurate information regarding where a shooter is in the building?
 What if you could simply talk to 911 over your radio to gain entry into every room in the building?
 What if you could look down a hallway and make an immediate tactical assessment of all rooms?